 Such a varied palette of styles and stories means that the series is naturally hit or miss.
 It delivers far more hits than misses, but hashing out which episode hits hardest can be helpful for a newbie who wants to customize their viewing order.
-Read on for Vulture’s definitive ranking of all 13 episodes of Black Mirror, from the worst to the best.
+Read on for Vulture’s definitive ranking of all 23 episodes of Black Mirror, from the worst to the best.

-13. "Men Against Fire" (season 3, episode 5)
+20. “Men Against Fire” (Season 3, Episode 5)

-Turning his attentions on the ravages of wartime and the way troops are brainwashed to kill, Brooker stumbles on his landing in an uncharacteristically weak third act.
+Turning attention to the ravages of wartime and the way troops are brainwashed to kill, Brooker stumbles on his landing in an uncharacteristically weak third act.
 A soldier starts to wrestle with new feelings and a peculiar sickness after gunning down three of the feral mutant abominations that stalk a futuristic society.
 His sudden changes could be PTSD, or they could be something else.
 The eventual “twist” is so clearly telegraphed ahead of time that it hardly qualifies as such, and then when Brooker unloads it, the script fails to break any ground not already terraformed by the likes of Starship Troopers.
 Add a dash of violence falling further to the side of gratuitousness than usual, and you’ve got a slog of an hour with no reward for completing the mission.

-12. "The Waldo Moment" (season 2, episode 3)
+19. “The Waldo Moment” (Season 2, Episode 3)

-11. "White Bear" (season 2, episode 2)
+16. “White Bear” (Season 2, Episode 2)

-10. "Shut Up and Dance" (season 3, episode 3)
+15. “Shut Up and Dance” (Season 3, Episode 3)

 … He then goes back for seconds in this spiritual sequel.
 All but identical to “White Bear,” this hour swaps in seemingly innocent teen Kenny, who’s surreptitiously videotaped in a compromising position and then blackmailed via anonymous text messages.
 The identity of his tormentors and their reason for targeting him remains a mystery until the final minutes, which turn the episode into one sick, distasteful joke.
 There’s some decent character work in the middle between Kenny and a fellow hostage he meets while carrying out his captors’ instructions, but the rest is sheer unpleasantness in want of a greater statement.

-9. "Playtest" (season 3, episode 2)
+13. “Playtest” (Season 3, Episode 2)

-You’d have to have a death wish to volunteer for a full-immersion, augmented-reality video game that uses your own memories to drop your worst fears right into the world around you.
+You’d need to have a death wish to volunteer for a full-immersion, augmented-reality video game that uses your own memories to drop your worst fears right into the world around you.
 But Wyatt Russell’s weary globetrotter does exactly that, maybe because he does really want out.
 His estranged relationship with his mother pains him, and his constant traveling suggests a restlessness at his core.
 Either way, he walks right into a layered vortex of increasingly personal terrors, leaving viewers to spook themselves by imagining the horror they would create for themselves.
-It’s a little too straightforward to rank among the series’ best, but damn if it isn’t the scariest.
+It’s too straightforward to rank among the series’ best, but damn if it isn’t the scariest.

-8. "Fifteen Million Merits" (season 1, episode 2)
+10. “Fifteen Million Merits” (Season 1, Episode 2)

 Andy Warhol famously prophesied that in the future, we will all be world famous for 15 minutes.
-What he could not have imagined were the depths of debasement to which we’d be willing to sink to get there.
+What he could not have imagined were the depths of debasement we’d be willing to sink to get there.
 Brooker puts the carnivorous culture of reality TV on trial in this diabolical hour, set in a world where lower-caste citizens pedal stationary bikes to power their surroundings and earn meager currency.
-One member of the underclass strives for more by singing for her life on a live TV special, another bursts onto a broadcast to deliver a screed against his overlords; both of their lives get significantly worse as a result of these choices.
+One member of the underclass (Jessica Brown Findlay) strives for more by singing for her life on a live TV special, another (Daniel Kaluuya) bursts onto a broadcast to deliver a screed against his overlords; both of their lives get significantly worse as a result of these choices.
 Brooker’s commandment is to worship no idols, most especially of the American variety.

-7. "Hated in the Nation" (season 3, episode 6)
+9. “Hated in the Nation” (Season 3, Episode 6)

 A pair of men hunker down during a blizzard at a remote outpost to share three tales of deception and murder, but they’ve both got secrets galore.
-In what must be the single darkest Christmas special ever made, Jon Hamm relates his past life of sleazy seduction-coaching by night and torturing digital copies of living people by day, racking up a host of futuristic sins along the way.
+In what must be the darkest Christmas special ever made, Jon Hamm relates his past life of sleazy seduction-coaching by night and torturing digital copies of living people by day, racking up a host of futuristic sins along the way.
 His companion Rafe Spall isn’t much better, having handled his separation from his wife, shall we say, poorly.
 As mini-twists give way to jaw-dropping mega-twists and the episode’s core concept gets frightfully postmodern, both actors deliver skin-crawling work as villainous but sympathetic figures.

-5. "San Junipero" (season 3, episode 4)
+6. “San Junipero” (Season 3, Episode 4)

 An anomaly for Black Mirror, this elliptical romance is the rare installment that warms the heart instead of injecting it with poison while bludgeoning it to death.
 Party gal Kelly (Gugu Mbatha-Raw) and shy new girl Yorkie (Mackenzie Davis) go from gal pals to lovers in a hot and humid SoCal beach community, but greater forces conspire to pull them apart.
 Remaining together will require a sacrifice that may be too much for them to bear, but isn’t love worth the cost?
 The resolution, too ingenious to detail here, concludes with the finest and most unexpectedly poignant visual pun in a series full of them.

-4. "The Entire History of You" (season 1, episode 3)
+5. “The Entire History of You” (Season 1, Episode 3)

-3. The National Anthem (season 1, episode 1)
+4. The National Anthem (Season 1, Episode 1)

 It’s, uh … well … it’s the one where the prime minister has sex with a pig.
 Black Mirror burst out of the gate with one of those “just bad enough to be genius” ideas that most writers spend entire careers chasing.
 A popular moppet in the Royal Family has been kidnapped, and the parties responsible have no desire for money or power.
 All they want is to see Prime Minister Michael Callow (Rory Kinnear) get it poppin’ with a pork chop on live television.
 Brooker turns what would otherwise be a dark comedy sketch into an astute depiction of public opinion’s changing tides, and the uncanny speed with which the unthinkable enters the realm of the acceptable.
-He plays out his premise with utter commitment, fully exploring what it would actually be like if the a world leader did indeed sample the other other white meat.
+He plays out his premise with utter commitment, fully exploring what it would actually be like if a world leader did indeed sample the other other white meat.

-2. "Nosedive" (season 3, episode 1)
+3. “Nosedive” (Season 3, Episode 1)

-A roster of top-tier talent joins Brooker for this immaculate satire on the culture of likes and faves: leading lady Bryce Dallas Howard as a upwardly mobile type aggravated over a ubiquitous rating system that’s sabotaged her social life; director Joe Wright renders this antiseptic future dystopia in warm pastels and orderly shot compositions; and Mike Schur and Rashida Jones share credit on the hilarious, moving, supremely unsettling script.
+A roster of top-tier talent joins Brooker for this immaculate satire on the culture of likes and faves: leading lady Bryce Dallas Howard as a upwardly mobile type aggravated over a ubiquitous rating system that’s sabotaged her social life; director Joe Wright renders an antiseptic future dystopia in warm pastels and orderly shot compositions; and Mike Schur and Rashida Jones share credit on the hilarious, moving, supremely unsettling script.
 Seldom is the guiding theme of Black Mirror — the insidious ways in which technology alters human behavior — expressed with more lucid clarity.
-If any Black Mirror episode will make you chuck your iPhone into the nearest body of water, it’ll be this one.
+If any episode will make you chuck your iPhone into the nearest body of water, it’ll be this one.

-1. “Be Right Back" (season 2, episode 1)
+1. “Be Right Back” (Season 2, Episode 1)

 The top spot has to be Domhnall Gleeson and Haley Atwell’s high-concept tearjerker.
 What other hour so deftly balances the cerebral sci-fi thought experiments that viewers love with the sentimental core that they don’t always expect?
 Brooker tackles nothing less than death itself for his greatest feat, setting up a future where a widow can have her late husband’s personality, aggregated from social-media accounts, uploaded into a new body.
 But just as the people we date to replace lovers we’ve lost inevitably disappoint, so too does the clone develop bugs that underscore the futility of trying to hold on to what’s already gone.
 Packing a lethal emotional gut punch, “Be Right Back” offers deep wisdom about the hazy intersection between human innovation and the elemental forces of life itself.